sk1project/sk1-tk/README.txt

 Adobe Illustrator, or Freehand.
 PrintDesign is oriented for prepress industry, so it works with CMYK colorspace and produces CMYK-based PDF and PS output.

+THIS REPOSITORY CONTAINS OUTDATED sK1 0.9.x BRANCH (Tcl/Tk).
+Actual sK1 2.0 is under active development using wxWidgets and the source code is placed in sk1project/sk1-wx repository.

 sK1 Project (http://sk1project.net),
 Copyright (C) 2003-2015 by Igor E. Novikov